gosang/gosang.github.io/content/posts/dotnet/implementing-postgresql-in-asp-dotnet-core.md

 # Implementing PostgreSQL with ASP.NET Core 8

 Now that we understand PostgreSQL and its advantages, let's integrate it into an ASP.NET Core 8 API project.
 We will implement a CRUD (Create, Read, Update, Delete) API using the Repository Pattern, CQRS (Command Query Responsibility Segregation) pattern, MediatR for handling requests, and AutoMapper for mapping between data models and DTOs.

+## Setting Up the Environment

+- **Install PostgreSQL**: Make sure you have PostgreSQL installed on your machine or use a cloud provider like Amazon RDS or Azure PostgreSQL.